 Why Is It Called “The Cloud”?

-The cloud is basically a combination of three computing aspects that multiple users share at the same time; online storage, database, and processing power (compute).
+The cloud is a combination of three computing aspects that multiple users share simultaneously: online storage, database, and processing power (compute).
 Picture this:

 Credit: How servers in the cloud work – CloudFlare

-The cloud is not a physical thing, but the servers in it are, and are housed in data centers all over the world.
-And, unlike personal computers, these data centers are owned and managed by cloud computing specialists called Cloud Service Providers (CSPs).
+The cloud is not a physical thing, but the servers in it are, and they are housed in data centers all over the world.
+Unlike personal computers, these data centers are owned and managed by cloud computing specialists called Cloud Service Providers (CSPs).

 CSPs design, build, and maintain the technology, services, and infrastructure their data centers require to serve their customers’ application requirements.